-Name, Address (1) and Age Independent D Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director independent D nectors Kathleen M. Griggs (3) Director 2018 - Current Ms. Griggs has been a managing director of Griggs Consulting, LLC, a consulting and advisory firm, since 2014.
-Prior to that, Ms. Griggs served as the Chief 1 None Age: 65 Financial Officer of j2 Global, Inc. from 2007 to 2014.
+Name, Address (1) and Age Independent D Position(s) held with Company irectors Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Kathleen M. Griggs (3) Age: 66 Director 2018 - Current Ms. Griggs has been a managing director of Griggs Consulting, LLC, a consulting and advisory firm, since 2014.
+Prior to that, Ms. Griggs served as the Chief Financial Officer of j2 Global, Inc. from 2007 to 2014.
 Ms. Griggs also previously served as a Director, Audit Committee Chair and Governance Committee member for Chad Therapeutics, Inc. from 2001 to 2009.
 Ms. Griggs received a Bachelor of Science degree in Business Administration from the University of Redlands and a Master of Business Administration degree from the University of Southern California in Los Angeles.
+Ms. Griggs's term as a Class III director will expire in 2021.
 From her experience as a Chief Financial Officer for over 25 years in public and private companies and as a financial expert for Chad Therapeutics, a public company, Ms. Griggs has developed extensive knowledge of accounting and finance, which we believe qualifies her for service on our Board.
-Robert J. Cresci Age: 77 Director 2019 - Current Mr. Cresci has been a managing director of Pecks Management Partners Ltd., an investment management firm, since 1990.
-He currently serves on the boards of j2 Global, Inc., CIM Commercial Trust Corporation, OFS Capital Corporation, a business development company managed by OFS Advisor, and Hancock Park Corporate Income, Inc., another BDC managed by OFS Advisor.
-Mr. Cresci holds an undergraduate degree in Engineering from the United States Military Academy at West Point and an M.B.A. in Finance from the Columbia University Graduate School of Business.
-Mr. Cresci has broad experience in investment strategies, accounting issues and public company matters.
-His experience on the 3 4 board of directors of other public companies and his insight on financial and operational issues are particularly valuable to our Board.
+1 None